special114/Bezier-curve/README.md

 # How to run

-MARS MIPS simulator installed is required.
+MARS MIPS simulator downloaded is required.
 Simply load the file into simulator, put a input file in the same directory as the program and run.